Zilliqa/scilla/INSTALL.md

 make opamdep
 ```

-### If you have opam package manager already installed
+### If you have OPAM package manager already installed
 You can try installing the Scilla dependencies using the instructions above, but skipping the initialization step.
-If `opam` reports a dependency conflict, one way out might be creating yet another opam switch and
+If `opam` reports a dependency conflict, one way out might be creating yet another OPAM switch and
 managing your switches when doing Scilla- and non-Scilla- related hacking.
-Another way is to use opam's feature called "local switch".
+Another way is to use OPAM's feature called "local switch".
-This is like a standard opam switch but instead of `$HOME/.opam`, it will reside in the project root directory in `_opam` subdirectory.
+This is like a standard OPAM switch but instead of `$HOME/.opam`, it will reside in the project root directory in `_opam` subdirectory.
 This lets us to avoid dependency conflict and changing our switches back and forth when working on different projects.
-To create a local opam switch and install all the Scilla dependencies, `cd` into project root and execute:
+To create a local OPAM switch and install all the Scilla dependencies, `cd` into project root and execute:
 ```shell
 opam switch create ./ --deps-only --with-test --yes ocaml-base-compiler.4.06.1
 ```
-Now, whenever you are inside the project directory, opam will prefer the local switch to any globally installed switches,
+Now, whenever you are inside the project directory, OPAM will prefer the local switch to any globally installed switches,
 unless being told explicitly which one to use.

 Note: using `git clean`, extra care should be paid so that it won't delete `_opam` directory.